oncodash/ontoweaver/README.md

             ENSG00000139618: BRCA2
 ```

-Of course, there could be hundred of thousands of translations to declare,
+Of course, there could be hundreds of thousands of translations to declare,
 and you don't want to declare them by hand in the mapping file.
 Fortunately, you have access to another table in a CSV file,
 showing which one corresponds to the other: